 – The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-This investment from SDTC is a great example of how the organization, a not-for-profit foundation, is fulfilling its mandate of investing in businesses supporting clean technology.
+This investment from Sustainable Development Technology Canada (SDTC) is a great example of how the organization, a not-for-profit foundation, is fulfilling its mandate of investing in businesses supporting clean technology.
 So far, SDTC has invested over $1 billion in Canadian initiatives and created 17,000 jobs since its inception in the early 2000s.

 What Does Polar Sapphire Do?

 As a successful Ontario organization, Polar Sapphire is a prime example of the type of talent that the Canadian government is interested in investing in to stimulate Canada’s competitive advantage on the global cleantech stage.
-This is the second round of funding that Polar Sapphire has received from SDTC for their innovative projects.
+This is the second round of funding that Polar Sapphire has received from Sustainable Development Technology Canada for their innovative projects.

 “SDTC funding will allow Polar Sapphire to build a demonstration line for manufacturing high-purity alumina used in the production of lithium-ion batteries.
 We are very excited about the tremendous growth opportunities for battery raw materials created by the rapid growth in electric vehicles.”– Scott Nichol, Founder and CEO, Polar Sapphire